 Certain SIPA courses are available on a space-available basis.
 Students can register for courses listed on the cross-registration site using SSOL.
-Students should consult the website for course requirements.
+Students should consult the website for complete information about the cross-registration procedure.

 The Fu Foundation School of Engineering and Applied Science